Biblical cosmology: Naming: God, Wisdom, Torah and Christ

-In the ancient world, things did not exist until they were named: "The name of a living being or an object was ... the very essence of what was defined, and the pronouncing of a name was to create what was spoken."
+According to John H. Walton, in the ancient Near-East things did not exist until they were named: "The name of a living being or an object was ... the very essence of what was defined, and the pronouncing of a name was to create what was spoken."
 The pre-exilic (before 586 BCE) Old Testament allowed no equals to Yahweh in heaven, despite the continued existence of an assembly of subordinate servant-deities who helped make decisions about matters on heaven and earth.
 The post-exilic writers of the Wisdom tradition (e.g. the Book of Proverbs, Song of Songs, etc.) develop the idea that Wisdom, later identified with Torah, existed before creation and was used by God to create the universe: "Present from the beginning, Wisdom assumes the role of master builder while God establishes the heavens, restricts the chaotic waters, and shapes the mountains and fields."
-Borrowing ideas from Greek philosophers who held that reason bound the universe together, the Wisdom tradition taught that God's Wisdom, Word and Spirit were the ground of cosmic unity.
-Christianity in turn adopted these ideas and applied them to Jesus: the Epistle to the Colossians calls Jesus "...the image of the invisible God, first-born of all creation...", while the Gospel of John identifies him with the creative word ("In the beginning was the Word, and the Word was with God, and the Word was God").
+Adopting the language conventions from Greek philosophers who held that reason bound the universe together, the Wisdom tradition taught that God's Wisdom, Word and Spirit were the ground of cosmic unity.
+Christianity in turn adopted these ideas and applied them to Jesus Christ: the Epistle to the Colossians, commonly attributed to the Apostle Paul, calls Jesus "...the image of the invisible God, first-born of all creation...", and the Gospel of John also identifies him with the creative word ("In the beginning was the Word, and the Word was with God, and the Word was God").